macropay-solutions/laravel-crud-wizard-free/README.md

     index_required_on_filtering key CAN'T be used for filtering. use ?cursor= for cursor pagination and ?simplePaginate=1 for simplePaginate.
-Use none of them for length aware paginator.
+Use none of them for length aware paginator. if \Illuminate\Foundation\Http\Middleware\ConvertEmptyStringsToNull::class is used use ?cursor=1 instead of emtpy string

 #### I.4 Update resource (or create)
 **PUT** /{resource}/{identifier}